 - in contrast to the “dinos”, which, in order to try to achieve a flat frequency response in the bass-midbass, offer only the possibility of moving them around a bit, a sat-sub system can be perfectly tuned for a flat response by a professional.
 Merely this sets a gulf between the performances of the two systems!

-- compatibly with the quality of the CD and its recording technique, the image, the localization of the performers and three dimensionality are far better using speakers with a small front panel instead of a large one.
+- depending on the quality of the CD and its recording technique, the image, the localization of the performers and three dimensionality are far better using speakers with a small front panel instead of a large one.
 This statement is against the instinctive and common beliefs of the majority of the Audiophiles, who think that large speakers produce a bigger image, but they are completely wrong indeed!
 In fact, only small speakers (possibly in a D'Appolito configuration) can rebuild an accurate image.
 Furthermore, the image is linked to the frequency response by a mathematic relation (Fourier inversion theorem) that practically says: the flatter the frequency response in your listening position, the better the image.
 So, as emphasized in the previous paragraph, with a good sat-sub system you can achieve a flatter frequency response than with "dinos" and consequently a better image too.

 - the final cost of a perfect system (speakers, sub and amp), is far lower than the cost of a traditional hi-end system.
 This is a good point for many real Audiophiles, but I also know that for many others, who want to show off, it won’t be a pro, but a con.

 - small speakers reduce the chances of divorce, but … I'm not sure if this has to be always considered a pro: it could also be a con!

 So, in the light of these considerations, someone has to explain to me why the large majority of the Audiophiles keep buying “dinos”!
 If not to appear, the only explanation left is that probably they don’t (or didn’t) know the facts stated in this article.
 For sure no hi-fi magazine or esoteric "guru" has told them about!